rogercamps/array_test/README.md

 ##### The objectives are:

 - Open this repo in a new Gitpod workspace by clicking here: [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://gitlab.com/array.com/tests-backend)
-- Create a web application in a folder called `<lastname>-backend-test`.
 - Build the necessary REST endpoints that allow users to sign up with an email address and password, log in with an existing email address and password, and log out.
 - Design a database schema for your preferred database engine to store and query the credentials.
 Make sure to include the SQL table creation scripts in your repository.
 - Provide a Postman collection or sufficient documentation for testing the routes and validating the functionality.